achrinza/strong-type/README.md

 #### Digital Ocean Static App

 We use the free Digital Ocean Static Apps to host a version of the local server.
 It is exactly the same as if you ran `npm start` on your machine.
-You can also use this like a CDN as it automatically rebuilds from main/master each time the branch is updated. [strong-type CDN home](https://cdn-p939v.ondigitalocean.app/strong-type/) : https://cdn-p939v.ondigitalocean.app/strong-type/
+You can also use this like a CDN as it automatically rebuilds from main/master each time the branch is updated. [@achrinza/strong-type CDN home](https://cdn-p939v.ondigitalocean.app/@achrinza/strong-type/) : https://cdn-p939v.ondigitalocean.app/@achrinza/strong-type/

 ## Extending the Is class for your own Types